boetiusj/hugo/content/pages/who.md

 canonical: "https://crestwoodpainting.com/who/"
 date: "2011-09-27"
 index: true
-coverImage: "Cropped-e1513965769859.jpg"
 ---

 ## We ARE No Drips, No Drama - since 2007

-We communicate consistently.
-We send clear proposals and set clear expectations.
-Our friendly people work full days and keep tidy work areas.
+Consistent communication.
+Clear proposals, clear expectations.
+Friendly people work full days and keep tidy work areas.

 ### Fully licensed and insured

 From the very beginning we've had a KCMO business license and full insurance - business liability and workman's compensation insurance.
 And we send a copy of that insurance along with every single proposal.
 So you have confidence from the get-go.

-{{< figure src="/images/lead-safe-certified-155.webp" src="/images/logo-pca100.webp" title="Professional certifications and affiliations" >}}
+{{< figure src="/images/logo-pca100.webp" alt="Professional certifications and affiliations alt" caption="Professional certifications and affiliations caption" title="Professional certifications and affiliations Title">}}

 Crestwood Painting has been lead-safe certified by the EPA since way back in 2011.

 ### High Customer Ratings

-Year after year, we continue to get rave [reviews, feedback & testimonials](/reviews/).
-Customers tell their friends and families about us.
+Year after year, all the way back to 2007, we have rave [reviews, feedback & testimonials](/reviews/).
+Customers call us back and tell their friends and families their great experience.

 ### Solid People

 Every company succeeds with their people.
-At Crestwood Painting we patiently wait for the right people.
+At Crestwood Painting we patiently look for the right people.
 Technical skills are assumed - a painter should, of course, competently sand, fill, caulk, scrape, brush and roll.
 We also look for the soft skills: neat appearance, courtesy, respectful of others, etc. Because when a painter is in your home you want to be confident that both your family and your home are protected and respected.

-Some companies compromise.
-Usually, it's too many jobs and not enough people - this happens all the time.
-And it's the customer that suffers.
-[Read more about that here.](http://crestwoodpainting.com/price-service-sketchy-dudes/)

 ### What's in a Name?